kstenerud/concise-encoding/cte-specification.md

 Combined Objects
 ----------------

 The combine operator in CTE is `:`.
-There must be no whitespace between the combine operator and its operands.
+There **MUST NOT** be whitespace between the combine operator and its operands.

 **Examples**: